- Types of occupational pensions

 The next priority is 50% of the pensions of future pensioners.
 After that, the priority is:

 This means that existing pensioners could have their current pensions reduced.
 Pensions under €12,000 may not be reduced.
-The maximum reduction is then 10% of pensions under €60,000 (but they cannot be reduced to less than €12,000) and 20% of pensions over €60,000.
+The maximum reduction is 10% of pensions under €60,000 (but they cannot be reduced to less than €12,000) and 20% of pensions over €60,000.

-Double insolvency order - Employer insolvent
+Double insolvency order – if the employer is insolvent

 Where the scheme does not have enough funds to pay 50% of pensioner and future pensioner benefits and pensioner benefits up to €12,000 a year, the Minister for Finance must provide the necessary funding.